 Expanding our apprenticeship programme

-Our programme has already given over 19,000 people a flying start to their careers since 2006.
-We’re now expanding it and ensuring that, as with all our employment opportunities, our apprentices will be representative of the communities in which we serve.
+Our apprenticeships programme has already given over 19,500 people a flying start to their careers since 2006.
+We’re now increasing our ambitions to ensure that, as with all our employment opportunities, our apprentices will be representative of the communities in which we serve.

 Our focus on great people extends to our supply chain as well.
 We work with over 23,000 British and Irish farmers, helping them through our Farm Forward programme to build sustainable businesses, for themselves and for the planet.
 It’s not just about people who are already farmers either.
 By 2030, we will kick-start over 100 careers in food and farming for young people from diverse backgrounds through our McDonald’s Young Talent programme.